-AICE INTERNATIONAL HISTORY (AS Level) Grades 10-11
+AICE INTERNATIONAL HISTORY (AS Level)

 Note: Cambridge Group 3 - Arts and Humanities.
 This course satisfies World History graduation requirement.
 Students will prepare for and must take the AICE International History AS exam.

 Cambridge International AS History is a flexible and wide-ranging syllabus covering modern history in the nineteenth and twentieth centuries.
-The emphasis is again on both historical knowledge and on the skills renineteenth and twentieth centuries.
 The emphasis is again on both historical knowledge and on the skills required for historical research.
 Learners develop an understanding of cause and effect, continuity and change, similarity and difference, and use historical evidence as part of their studies.
 Students will need a strong ability to write critically and synthesize information across periods of 20th Century International History.